 The app will launch on top of your home screen.
 Click on the arrow to open the drop-down settings menu.

 I recommend selecting Automatic.
 That will let Set Orientation decide on a per-app basis whether it needs to rotate the screen or leave it alone.

 How to Rotate Screen on Amazon FireStick

-The process is similar on the Amazon Fire TV Stick.
-However, there are enough differences that it deserves it’s own walkthrough.
+The process is similar using the Amazon Fire TV Stick.
+However, there are enough differences that it deserves its own walkthrough.
 Here, I’ll be using the Amazon Fire TV Stick Lite.

 How to Install Set Orientation on Amazon Fire TV

 To start, open the Downloader App by AFTVNews.
 This is available on the Amazon App Store.